nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-1-speech-going-blind-in-space/full-sentence-outline.md

     * Or a day before your finals when you realize you won't be able to get through the syllabus, do you?
 * Structure
-  - In the Ted Talk, Chris Hadfield talks to us about how he's learned to deal with fear.
+  - In the Ted Talk, Chris Hadfield talks, a Canadian astronaut,  to us about how he's learned to deal with fear.
   - And he's a very appropriate person to talk about this -- He's a Canadian astronaut who's flown two space shuttle missions and served as commander of the International Space Station.